-We initiated REACH, a Phase 3 trial of losmapimod in FSHD, in the second quarter of 2022 and plan to complete enrollment in the second half of 2023.
-Based on data from the ReDUX4 Phase 2b study, we engaged with U.S. and EU regulatory agencies, including the FDA, and gained alignment on key aspects of the design of a Phase 3 trial intended to support a full registration approval.
+We initiated REACH, a Phase 3 trial of losmapimod in FSHD, in the second quarter of 2022 and we completed enrollment in September 2023.
+We expect to report topline data in the fourth quarter of 2024.
+Based on data from ReDUX4, we engaged with U.S. and EU regulatory agencies, including the FDA, to discuss key aspects of the design of a Phase 3 trial intended to support a full approval.
 REACH is a randomized, double-blind, placebo-controlled, multi-national trial to evaluate the efficacy and safety of losmapimod for the treatment of FSHD.
-The trial is expected to enroll approximately 230 adults with FSHD.
-Patients will be randomized 1:1 to receive either losmapimod, administered orally as a 15 mg tablet twice a day, or placebo, and evaluated over a 48-week treatment period.
+The trial enrolled 260 adults with FSHD.
+Patients are randomized 1:1 to receive either losmapimod, administered orally as a 15 mg tablet twice a day, or placebo, and are evaluated over a 48-week treatment period.
 The primary endpoint of the study is the absolute change from baseline in RWS.

-Secondary endpoints include MFI, PGIC, and Neuro QoL UE.
-The trial will also include patient-centered assessments of healthcare utilization.
+Secondary endpoints include MFI, shoulder dynamometry, PGIC, and Neuro QoL UE.
+The trial also includes patient-centered assessments of healthcare utilization.